treeverse/lakeFS/docs/reference/authentication.md

 1. Attempt to log in as internally-defined users; fail.
 1. Search the LDAP server using the control connection for the user: out of all users under `user_base_dn` that satisfy `user_filter`, there must be a single user whose `username_attribute` was specified by the user.
 Get their DN.

-   In our example this might be `uid=joebloggs,ou=Users,dc=treeverse,dc=io` (this entry must have `objectClass: person` because of `user_filter`).
+   In our example, this may be `uid=joebloggs,ou=Users,dc=treeverse,dc=io` (this entry must have `objectClass: person` because of `user_filter`).
 1. Attempt to bind the received DN on the LDAP server using the password.
-1. On success, the user is authenticated!
+1. On success, the user is authenticated.
 1. Create a new internal user with that DN if needed.
-When creating a user add them to the internal group named `default_user_group`.
+When creating a user, add them to the internal group named `default_user_group`.

 ### API Server Authentication